Creator Questions: Getting started

 — Make a detailed budget of your costs.
 Use this to set your funding goal.

-— Brainstorm with friends about what rewards to offer and other project ideas.
+— Brainstorm with friends about what rewards to offer and how to best to make your project page stand out.

 — Have a plan for spreading the word about the project.